 Let me give you an instance:

-Every blogger will occasionally create reviews (written or video form) of their favorite tools, services, apps, etc. Which is great.
+Every blogger will occasionally create reviews (written or video form) of their favorite products, tools, services, apps, etc. Which is great.
 I do this myself quite often.

 The important thing to remember when reviewing or recommending anything on your blog is to be 100% transparent, completely unbiased, and wholeheartedly honest.